 R. Ben StoneOf Counsel

 Mr. Stone grew up in West Des Moines, where he graduated from Valley High School.
 After receiving his B.S. degree in history from Iowa State University, he taught middle school in Illinois before returning to ISU to earn his M.A. in history, with a minor in philosophy.
 He then led a statewide student association for several years before entering law school at Drake University.
-After earning his J.D. with honors in 1995, he became an associate at Parrish Kruidenier before assuming the helm of the Iowa ACLU in June of 1996.
-He has returned to the firm in an “Of Counsel” relationship.
+After earning his J.D. with honors, he became an associate at Parrish Kruidenier before assuming the helm of the Iowa ACLU.
+He has been practicing law at Parrish since 2014.

 Mr. Stone has also regularly taught college part-time for nearly 25 years.
 He has served as an adjunct instructor in Constitutional Law, Moral Philosophy and Logic at Des Moines Area Community College, American History at Drake University, and Communications Law at Simpson College.

 As a volunteer activist, he has served on the state board of directors of One Iowa, Iowans Against the Death Penalty, and was the Chair of the Board of Christian Social Action at Plymouth Church in Des Moines.
 He currently serves on the Board of Trustees for Plymouth.

 Mr. Stone lives in West Des Moines with his wife and three children.